nbethala/BreastCancer-EDA/README.md

      The dataset contains 2000 observations and 10 features
  - **Features:**
      The dataset contains a variety of features, each categorized into different data types, including categorical and numerical variables.

-    Patient_ID: A unique identifier for each patient.
+    Patient_ID: A unique identifier for each patient in numeric values

     Age Range: 30 to 84 (Numeric)

     Marital Status: Single, Married(Categorical)

-   Year of Operation: Ranges from 1958 to 1970(Numeric) Positive Axillary Nodes (Lymph Nodes): Numeric Tumor Size: Numeric ranges from 0.5 to 5.0 Radiation Therapy, Chemotherapy, Hormone Therapy: Categorical Values Survival Status: Numeric 1 (Survived), 2 (Deceased)
+   Year of Operation: Ranges from 1958 to 1970(Numeric)

+   Positive Axillary Nodes (Lymph Nodes): Numeric

+   Tumor Size: Numeric ranges from 0.5 to 5.0

+   Radiation Therapy, Chemotherapy, Hormone Therapy: Categorical Values

+   Survival Status: Numeric 1 (Survived), 2 (Deceased)

    --Descriptive statistics Image--